jeffalstott/powerlaw/docs/source/tutorials/other_libraries.rst

 consider that you can always fit you data with an arbitrary number of parameters to drive that fitting error to zero.
 Instead it is more convincing --- to us at least --- to show which physically-plausible distribution fits your data the best in comparison to other candidate distributions.
+For a more in-depth discussion, see the `Comparing distributions <comparing_distributions.html>`_ tutorial.

 Most of the time this extra work required to implement a fit function is not relevant anyway, since many of the most common distributions measured in nature